Data Model Design for Search

 -

-Clear definition of these elements ensures schema consistency, search accuracy, and ease of integration with downstream applications.
+A clear definition of these elements ensures data consistency, accurate search results, and ease of integration with downstream application logics.

 In Zilliz Cloud, the data model is expressed through a collection schema.
 Designing the right fields within a collection schema is key to enabling effective retrieval.
 Each field defines a particular type of data stored in the collection and plays a distinct role in the search process.
-Zilliz Cloud supports two main types of fields: vector fields and scalar fields.
+On the high level, Zilliz Cloud supports two main types of fields: vector fields and scalar fields.

-Translate your data model into Milvus fields, including vectors and any auxiliary scalar fields.
-Ensure that each field correlates with the attributes from your data model, paying special attention to dimensional compatibility for vector fields.
+Now, you can map your data model into a schema of fields, including vectors and any auxiliary scalar fields.
+Ensure that each field correlates with the attributes from your data model, especially pay attention to your vector type (dense or spase) and its dimension.

 Vector Field

-Vector fields are used to store high-dimensional representations, known as embeddings, for unstructured data types like text, images, and audio.
-These embeddings can be dense, sparse, or binary, depending on the specific data type and retrieval method used.
-Dense vectors are generally applied in semantic search contexts, while sparse vectors are more appropriate for full-text or lexical matching.
-Binary vectors are especially useful in situations where storage and computational resources are limited.
-Within a collection, multiple vector fields can be included to facilitate multi-modal or hybrid retrieval strategies.
+Vector fields store embeddings for unstructured data types such as text, images, and audio.
+These embeddings may be dense, sparse, or binary, depending on the data type and the retrieval method utilized.
+Typically, dense vectors are used for semantic search, while sparse vectors are better suited for full-text or lexical matching.
+Binary vectors are useful when storage and computational resources are limited.
+A collection may contain several vector fields to enable multi-modal or hybrid retrieval strategies.
 For a detailed guide on this topic, please refer to the Multi-Vector Hybrid Search.

 Zilliz Cloud supports the vector data types: FLOAT_VECTOR